 At 180 inches and 2 inches wide, you get that additional padding to your mma gloves, I prefer using them with my rdx gloves for ultimate hand protection when throwing mean hammer fists during heavy bag work.

 Then latex-free cotton elastane offers just the elasticity you need to keep you comfy while the wrap stays in place.
 You’ll also love the fact that these wraps are washer and dryer safe, just make sure to use a mesh bag and wash them with clothes of similar colors.

-Now that you know what to expect with your punching bag exercise, it’s time to take charge of your workout and punch away on your punching bag.
+Now that you know what to expect with your bare knuckle heavy bag exercise, it’s time to take charge of your workout and take your heavy bag training to the next level.
 Make sure to maintain safety and take it slow, even the least of work out sessions add up over time to great results.